 - Rotation-based teaching in health care disparities, health equity, advocacy, cultural awareness, immigration and health, human trafficking, health insurance, ACES, toxic stress, trauma-informed care, environmental health, and more

-- Academic half day on structural racism, racism in medicine, framework for debriefing/responding to microaggressions
+- Training on structural racism, racism in medicine, framework for debriefing/responding to microaggressions

-- Academic half day on de-escalation and responding to discrimination and mistreatment
+- Training on de-escalation and responding to discrimination and mistreatment

 - Scholarly concentration sessions on the role of racism, inequities and social justice in research